Louis Chua: Politics

-During the 2020 general election, Chua was fielded as part of the WP team for Sengkang GRC against Ng Chee Meng and his team representing the governing People's Action Party (PAP).
+During the 2020 general election, Chua was fielded as part of the WP team for Sengkang GRC alongside He Ting Ru, Raeesah Khan and Jamus Lim against Ng Chee Meng and his team representing the governing People's Action Party (PAP).
 The WP defeated the PAP in an upset victory after garnering 52.12% of the vote.

 Chua was elected to the Central Executive Committee (CEC) of the WP as Head of Media Team in 2020.

-In the 2025 general election, Chua was fielded to stand for reelection against the PAP.
-The WP won an improved 56.32% of the vote, despite a national swing towards the PAP.
+During the 2025 general election, Chua was in a four-member WP team and contested in Sengkang GRC with He Ting Ru, Jamus Lim, and Abdul Muhaimin and won the GRC with 56.32% of the votes.
+Chua was elected as Member of Parliament representing Sengkang GRC in the 15th Parliament.

+Political positions

+On 3 September 2020, Lim gave his maiden speech in Parliament.
+He asserted that there was "insufficient compassion in our policymaking process" and proposed that Singapore could implement a "simple, across-the-board minimum wage".

 Personal life

 Chua has been married since 2017 and is a father of two boys, born in September 2019 and November 2021, respectively.